Fossicking

 The Queensland Department of Natural Resources have their rules of engagement.

-They have a list of rules and responsibilities that protect the environment and its resources, and provides some guidelines for health and safety when fossicking.
+They have a list of rules and responsibilities that protect the environment and its resources, and provides guidelines for health and safety when fossicking.

 History of the Gold Fields